+Abstract

-Abstract.
-For system-on-chips (SoC) using deep submicron (DSM) technologies, interconnects are becoming critical determinants for performance, reliability and power.
+For deep sub-micron system-on-chips (SoC), interconnects are critical determinants of performance, reliability and power.
 Buses and long interconnects being susceptible to crosstalk noise, may lead to functional and timing failures.
-Existing at-speed interconnect crosstalk test methods propose inserting dedicated interconnect self-test structures in the SoC to generate vectors which have high crosstalk defect coverage.
-However, these methods may have a prohibitively high area overhead.
-To reduce this overhead, existing logic BIST structures like LFSRs could be reused to deliver interconnect tests.
-But, as shown by our experiments, use of LFSR tests achieve poor crosstalk defect coverage.
-Additionally, it has been shown that the power consumed during testing can potentially become a significant concern.
+Existing at-speed interconnect crosstalk test methods are based on either (i) inserting dedicated interconnect selftest structures (leading to significant area overhead), or (ii) using existing logic BIST structures (e.g., LFSRs), which often result in poor defect coverage.
+Additionally, it has been shown that power consumed during testing can potentially become a significant concern.

 In this paper, we present Logic-Interconnect BIST (LI-BIST), a comprehensive self-test solution for both the logic of the cores and the SoC interconnects.
-LI-BIST reuses existing logic BIST structures but generates high-quality tests for interconnect crosstalk defects, while minimizing the area overhead and interconnect power consumption.
-The application of the LI-BIST methodology on example SoCs indicates that LI-BIST is a viable, low-cost, yet comprehensive solution for testing SoCs.
+LI-BIST reuses existing LFSR structures but generates high-quality tests for interconnect crosstalk, while minimizing area overhead and interconnect power consumption.
+On applying LI-BIST to a DSP chip, we achieved crosstalk defect coverage of 99.7% for the interconnects and single stuck-at-fault coverage of 91.36% for the logic cores, while incurring an area overhead of only 4% over conventional LBIST.